Nonplanar On-shell Diagrams and Leading Singularities of Scattering Amplitudes: Scattering amplitudes: the Top--form

 To construct the top-form for nonplanar leading singularities, we need to determine the integration contour $\Gamma$ and the integrand $f(C)$.
-Since the integration contour is constrained by a set of geometrical relations linear in $\alpha$'s, we make use of the BCFW chain we obtained in Section~\ref{sec:BCFWChain} to look for all geometric constraints, fixing $\Gamma$ in the process~\footnote{We also present another interesting method , in Appendix~\ref{app:GAndP}, by gluing planar subgraphs to determine the geometric constraints in leading singularities.}.
-Next we will see, with the BCFW approach extended to one-loop, the integrand of the top-form can be calculated by attaching BCFW bridges.
+Since the integration contour is constrained by a set of geometrical relations linear in $\alpha$'s, we make use of the BCFW chain we obtained in Section~\ref{sec:BCFWChain} to look for all geometric constraints, fixing $\Gamma$ in the process.
+Next we will see, with the BCFW approach extended to loop-level, the integrand of the top-form can be calculated by attaching BCFW bridges.